Itheum/architecture-diagrams/live_whitepaper.md

 - March 28, 2024 (end)

 **Why did Itheum design the token distribution schedule this way?**
-- Itheum needs a long-term commitment from our supporters and this assures we get this from the team, investors, and advisors.
+- Itheum needs a long-term commitment from our supporters and this assures we get this from the team, strategic partners, and advisors.
 - Itheum's token is a utility token that is used to "price" the access to data, effectively setting a "value" for data.
-To ensure there is steady long-term growth and stability for the utility token we need to balance token supply and demand.
-We also need to ensure that there is a predictable injection of new token supply into the market.
-This is why we put in place the "3-month" unlock mechanism that applies after the cliff and vest dates pass.
+To ensure stability for the network, Itheum will put in place the "3-month" unlock mechanism that applies after the cliff and vest dates pass.

 <br />